ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

    If you're having a problem with the syntax of your YAML you can validate it on the `YAML Lint <http://www.yamllint.com/>`_ website.

+For more information in testing, including how to add unit and integration tests, see :doc:`testing`.